Asiya648/RetailProducts/README.md

 Running the application locally:
 One way is to execute the main method in the com.retailprod.RetailProdApplication class from your IDE.
-You should install to Lombokinto ide.
+You should install to Lombok jar into ide.
 Alternatively you can use the Spring Boot Maven plugin as below: mvn spring-boot:run